webix-hub/docs/data/desktop/webix_remote_nodejs.md

 });
 ~~~

-The access levels are defined by the access modificator specified with the *req.session* object:
+The access levels are defined by the access modifier specified with the *req.session* object:

-- all methods for which the access modificator isn't set are allowed by default
+- all methods for which the access modifier isn't set are allowed by default
-- if *req.session.user* exists, methods for which the "user" modificator is set are allowed
+- if *req.session.user* exists, methods for which the "user" modifier is set are allowed
-- if *req.session.user.role* exists, methods for which the modificator of a partucular role is set are allowed
+- if *req.session.user.role* exists, methods for which the modifier of a particular role is set are allowed

 Let's assume that we have the following rule: